 4+ entry (reception) The process for 4+ entry can vary but schools tend to keep the first visit to the school informal to see how your child interacts in a social environment within the classroom.
 A teacher will provide the prospective children with activities, and an assessment of how the children respond and communicate with the teacher and the other children.

-Recent students have applied to and had offers from the following schools:-
+Our tutors' students have succesfully obtained offers from the following schools:-

 City of London Boys' School